Intersubjective verifiability: Congruence and incongruence

 When an external, public phenomenon is experienced and carefully described (in words or measurements) by one individual, other individuals can see if their experiences of the phenomenon "fit" the description.
 If they do, a sense of congruence between one subject and another occurs.
 This is the basis for a definition of what is true that is agreed upon by the involved parties.
 If the description does not fit the experience of one or more of the parties involved, incongruence occurs instead.

 Incongruent contradictions between the experience and descriptions of different individuals can be caused by a number of factors.
 One common source of incongruence is the inconsistent use of language in the descriptions people use, such as the same words being used differently.
 Such semantic problems require more careful development and use of language.

-Incongruence also arises from a failure to describe the phenomena well.
-In these cases, further development of the description, model, or theory used to refer to the phenomena is required.
+Incongruence also arises from a failure to describe the phenomenon well.
+In these cases, further development of the description, model, or theory used to refer to the phenomenona is required.

 A third form of incongruence arises when the descriptions do not conform to consensual (i.e., intersubjectively verifiable) experience, such as when the descriptions are faulty, incorrect, wrong, or inaccurate, and need to be replaced by more accurate descriptions, models, or theories.